 - Using your hands, form the meat into 1 1/2 inch balls.
 To do this, gentle press the meat in your hands and then roll until you have a perfect ball.
-Do compact the meatballs too tightly, or you will have dense meatballs.
-Press them just enough so that they stay together in a nice ball.
+Do not compact the meatballs too tightly, or you will have dense meatballs.
+Instead, press them just enough so that they stay together in a nice ball.
 It is also important that you make all your meatballs the same size, so they bake evenly.

 - Bake at 400F degrees for 20 to 25 minutes or until the internal temperature reaches 160F-165F degrees in the middle.

 Serve on top of your favorite pasta dish.
 These also make great party appetizers!
 Simply stick a toothpick in each meatball, plate, sprinkle with parmesan cheese and fresh finely chopped parsley, and serve.
 Trust me; these will be a hit!!
 Enjoy!

 - 2 teaspoons Worcestershire sauce

 - ½ teaspoon salt